xiaolai/regular-investing-in-box/docs/en/README.md

 BOX is an ETF product, but it is different from the funds you have seen before, in that it doesn't charge a management fee.
 Why?
 Because I don't want to earn a management fee.
 And I am also regularly investing in BOX.

 BOX is 100% open and transparent.
 The addresses in which assets are held are public, and you can check them at any time.
 All of the records are on the Mixin public chain, and you can find instructions to check the addresses on the b.watch website.
 How much BTC, EOS, and XIN are in BOX?
 How many corresponding BOX tokens are circulating?
 How many BOX tokens are still in "cold storage" (including those for future distribution and those that have been redeemed)?
 The data to answer all of these questions are open and transparent, so it is easy to check the current issuance of BOX and confirm its underlying assets.
-If BOX is listed on any exchange, users can also use this data to confirm that the exchange is not artificially inflating the supply of BOX.
+If BOX is listed on any exchange, users can use also use this data to confirm that the exchange is not artificially inflating the supply of BOX.
 (As to why this is important, it will take a novice some time to learn and understand.)

 ### 1.2 The Advantages of BOX